Social media use in education: Outside of class

 Social media offer a venue for video calls, stories, feeds, and game playing that can enhance the learning process.

 Teachers can utilize social media to communicate with their students.

 Social media can provide students with resources that they can utilize in essays, projects, and presentations.
 Students can easily access comments made by teachers and peers and offer feedback to teachers.

 Social media can offer students the opportunity to collaborate by sharing information without requiring face to face meetings.

 Social media can allow students to more easily connect with experts, to go beyond course materials.
 Instructors in a 2010 study reported that online technologies (social media) can help students become comfortable having discussions outside the classroom better than traditional means.

 Teachers may face some risk when using social media outside the classroom, without appropriate work rules.

 Studies explores how college students' engagement with social media platforms influences their communication preferences and habits, particularly in relation to using school email for academic purposes.

-Beyond learning

-Social media offers another communication channel between teachers and students that is private and confidential.

-Research delves into the global reach of social media, emphasizing its role in transcending geographical boundaries and fostering cross-cultural exchanges.